Frequently Asked Questions

 Employee Information

 Federal contractors and subcontractors routinely ask whether they are required to include interns and temporary employees in their affirmative action plans (AAPs).
 OFCCP has produced no specific guidance regarding interns.
-The closest OFCCP has come to providing guidance on student workers at universities.
+The closest OFCCP has come to providing guidance is on student workers at universities.
 OFCCP has stated that it “will not cite contractors for excluding student workers from AAPs or personnel activity data submitted to OFCCP during a compliance review.”

 OFCCP has provided some limited guidance on temporary employees.
 In its regulations for protected veterans, the agency defines the positions that must be listed with the state employment service.
 These positions include positions that will be “full-time employment, temporary employment of more than three days’ duration, and part-time employment.”
-While there is no additional firm guidance on temporary employees, this provision suggest that temporary employees should be included in affirmative plans and all statistical reporting.
+While there is no additional firm guidance about temporary employees, this provision suggests that temporary employees should be included in affirmative plans and all statistical reporting.

-OFCCPs regulations require federal contractors and subcontractors to provide applicants and employees with opportunities to self-identify their status as an individual with a disability or a protected veteran.
+OFCCP's regulations require federal contractors and subcontractors to provide applicants and employees with opportunities to self-identify their status as an individual with a disability or a protected veteran.
 However, low self-identification rates by applicants and employees are a common problem for employers.
 Below are ideas on how to increase the self-identification rates for individuals with disabilities and protected veterans.

 • Solicit information as early as possible in the application process